 - (A) At least one Evaluator shall be licensed to practice law in Ohio and have a minimum of five years of experience in domestic relations law.
 "Experience in domestic relations law" includes mediation, legal representation in family law matters, or equivalent experience that is satisfactory to the Court. - (B) The second Evaluator may also be licensed to practice law in Ohio and have a minimum of five years of experience in domestic relations law.
 Alternatively, the second Evaluator must possess a master's degree in the fields of psychology, social work, sociology, counseling, finance, or a related field acceptable to the Court and have a minimum of five years of experience working with children and families.
-Experience "working with children and families" includes mediation, counseling, casework, legal representation in family law matters, or equivalent experience that is satisfactory to the Court. - (C) At least one Evaluator shall have completed the following courses approved by the Supreme Court Dispute Resolution Section in accordance with the standards established by the Commission on Dispute Resolution: - (1) Fundamentals of Mediation Training or be a qualified Mediator in accordance with Rule 31.09; - (2) Specialized Family or Divorce Mediation Training; and - (3) Specialized Domestic Abuse Issues and Mediation Training. - (D) Additionally, an Evaluator shall complete at least three hours per calendar year of continuing education relating to neutral evaluation, negotiation, mediation, or the area of law in which the Evaluator evaluates, i.e., counseling or financial analysis.
+Experience "working with children and families" includes mediation, counseling, casework, legal representation in family law matters, or equivalent experience that is satisfactory to the Court. - (C) At least one Evaluator shall have completed the following courses approved by the Supreme Court Dispute Resolution Section in accordance with the standards established by the Commission on Dispute Resolution: - (1) Fundamentals of Mediation Training or be a qualified Mediator in accordance with Local Rule 31; - (2) Specialized Family or Divorce Mediation Training; and - (3) Specialized Domestic Abuse Issues and Mediation Training. - (D) At the request of a party to the NE, the Evaluator shall disclose his or her qualifications to evaluate the subject matter in dispute.